gaba-dev-1/portfolio/README.md

 > _Building interfaces for gamers_

 ## 👨‍💻 About Me
-Software engineer creating tools for seamless in-game use.
+Software engineer creating tools designed for seamless in-game use.
 Based in Montréal, QC.

 ## ⚛️ Portfolio
-This portfolio showcases my work in building interactive experiences with modern tech:

 ### Tech Stack